jtmullen/submodule-action-test-submodule/README.md

 # submodule-action-test-submodule

-Repo used to test submodule check
+This is the submodule repo used in unit tests by my [submodule branch check action](https://github.com/jtmullen/submodule-branch-check-action)